dataluscorp/browser/toolkit/components/search/docs/DefaultSearchEngines.rst

 When the Default Engine is Removed
 ==================================

-If the default engine is removed by the user, or by Firefox in the case of a blocklist or for some other region, the new default engine is chosen by the following process.
+If the default engine is removed by the user, or by Datalus in the case of a blocklist or for some other region, the new default engine is chosen by the following process.